danielglatstein/project-challenge/README.md

 To begin, I began by refactoring some of the existing specs:
 + Convert controller specs to request specs (https://medium.com/just-tech/rspec-controller-or-request-specs-d93ef563ef11)
-+ I also updated the feature specs to nto check the database.
++ I also updated the feature specs to not check the database.
 I think it is ok to look into database for something like a unit, or request specs.
 However, I beleive feature/integration specs should assert against what the user sees.